drips-network/docs/docs/the-protocol/technical-overview.md

 ![](https://i.imgur.com/8yiM2Cq.png)

+### Scheduled Drips

+When a Drip is configured, the sender can decide whether funds will start flowing immediately (i.e. in the same block that the transaction is processed) or whether the flow of funds will be **scheduled** to start at some future time.
+Similarly, a user can (optionally) choose to impose an explicit duration for how long funds will be streamed.
+We refer to Drips with an explicitly defined start time or duration as "scheduled".

 ### Dripping Funds

-Any user can send funds using Drips, which we refer to as "Dripping" funds.
+Any user can stream funds to another user, which we refer to as "Dripping" funds.
 The state of sender for a specific ERC20 token can be described with the following attributes:
  - **Balance** - balance of tokens that the sender holds in their account.
  - **Set of DripsConfigs** - configurations for Drips that the sender is streaming to other users (if any).